-- Five insurers plan to join the Georgia exchange for 2022; Five of the six existing insurers have proposed rate decreases for 2022.
+- Five insurers joining the Georgia exchange for 2022; Five of the six existing insurers proposed rate decreases for 2022.

 - Georgia received CMS approval for 1115 and 1332 waivers to partially expand Medicaid, create a reinsurance program in 2022, and eliminate the use of HealthCare.gov in the state as of 2023.
 But the Biden administration has paused the 1115 waiver, and the elimination of the exchange has triggered a lawsuit and a possible re-evaluation by the Biden administration.

 - 2021 rates and plans, plus a look back at rate changes in prior years.

 - Anthem is partnering with Farm Bureau to offer medically underwritten plans for sole proprietors and small groups involved in agriculture.

 - Short-term health plans can be sold in Georgia with initial plan terms up to 364 days.

 - Georgia insurers took varying approaches to the CSR funding issue in 2018, but all were adding the cost of CSR to Silver plan rates by 2019.

 - The impact of new insurers joining the exchange: It’s more complicated than it seems.